Sunday, April 16, 2023

 The icing on the cake was that in our return journey, we got to see three musk deers crossing the first bend of Nelong road leaving the Nelong Valley.
 We reached Harsil by 15.30 hours.
 We checked in our pre-booked Sundar Homestay which will be our 'nest' for three nights.

-Three musk deers waiting after crossing the Nelong road before a BRO truck comes from right.
+Three musk deers (on the left) waiting after crossing the Nelong road before a BRO truck comes from right.

 Soon after check-in, rain showers started which continued intermittently until the late evening.
 We had to drop the idea of a walk through Bagori village in the evening and carry forward for the next day.
 We could see from our room balcony that the upper reaches of region near Harsil Horns had received fresh snow fall.
 The midnight temperature at Harsil was forecasted to a minimum of 1 degree Celsius.